williamboxhall/tcp-sockets/README.md

 ### Assumptions

-1. Supports clients disconnecting/reconnecting but assumes one-off event source connection
-2. When server is restarted it does not need to pick up where it left off (offset by last sequence number)
+1. When server is restarted it does not need to pick up where it left off (offset by last sequence number)

 ### Running

 #### Production

-`mvn clean compile exec:java -Dexec.mainClass="org.example.presentation.App"`
+`mvn clean compile exec:java -DskipTests -Dexec.mainClass="org.example.presentation.App"`

 or from project root

 `
-mvn clean package
+mvn clean package -DskipTests
 java -jar target/follower-maze-0.0.1-SNAPSHOT.jar
 `